• Skip to main content

 With that said, I've been spending my free time developing new recipes for you guys.
 I spent the better part of a Saturday making soooooo many versions of cookie recipes in hopes of giving you guys the best of the best this holiday season.
 I'm here to tell you, this is the winner of the Oatmeal Raisin category!
 The texture, the sweetness, the oatmeal-to-raisin ratio, it's all spot on.
 My husband is a pretty big oatmeal raisin fan so he got to be a taste tester.
 For all the other cookies, my friend Emily is getting the extras.
 Let me tell you, I definitely dropped off about 6 zippies full of cookies the other weekend and she wasn't mad about it!
 Let's hope she keeps that mind set through the season because she's going to be getting a whole lot more!

 With this recipe, your cookies will be nice and soft and remain chewy for several days.
-I also didn't include nuts in my recipe, only because my husband doesn't like nuts in his cookies or breads so I opted to leave them out.
+I also didn’t include nuts in my recipe, only because my husband doesn’t like nuts in his cookies or breads so I opted to leave them out.
 Feel free to add in pecans or walnuts to yours.
-I would use about ⅓ cup chopped if you decide to take that route.
+I would use about 1/3 cup chopped if you decide to take that route.

 ingredients to make oatmeal raisin cookie recipe

-Ingredients for Chewy Oatmeal Raisin Cookies
+Chewy Oatmeal Raisin Cookie Recipe Ingredients

 • Unsalted Butter